postmanlabs/labs-docs/v6/pro/managing_pro/team_settings.md

 **(Enterprise-only)**

-In the Authentication settings, you can choose a Single Sign On authentication provider to create a custom authentication method for your team.
+In the Authentication settings, you can choose a Single Sign-on authentication provider to create a custom authentication method for your team.

 Click the **Add a new authentication** method button to summon the Add Authentication Method page.